7 Divinely Delicious Waikiki Breakfast Spots You Just Have to Try

 3. Eggs n Things

-Founded by Jerry and Jan Fukunaga, the focus at Eggs n Things has always been fresh ingredients, reasonable prices, and treating everyone like family (Ohana).
-And since 1974, the flagship location on Saratoga Road in Waikiki has been ground zero for both locals and visitors looking for sweet and savory breakfasts dishes.
+And since 1974, the flagship location on Saratoga Road in Waikiki has been ground zero for both locals and visitors looking for sweet and savory breakfast dishes.

 Eggs n Things Breakfast Waikiki Saratoga